Kikobeats/svr/README.md

    ℹ 18:32:42 modified index.js
 ```

-It takes in consideration your `.gitignore` files, so it only reloads the right file.
+It takes in consideration your `.gitignore` files, so it only will reload the right files.

 Using `svr --watch` you can add more files to be watched, but you need to reload the server in any time, just type `rs`: